There are many calming options to explore with children of all ages — and also for yourself. Let’s face it: Your stressed child can make you stressed.

 • Renée Layman, chief executive officer, Center for Child Counseling

-• Amy Simpson, executive director, Boys Town South Florida
+• Amy Simpson, former executive director, Boys Town South Florida

 • Children's Behavioral Health Collaborative